-Although I started oil painting in my teens, it wasn’t until after I came back from two years in remote Central Australia that the desire to paint became overwhelming.
-I started painting pictures inspired by the blues of the Blue Mountains and the reds of the Red Centre.
+Although I started oil painting in my teens, it wasn’t until after I came back from two years in remote Central Australia that I started painting pictures inspired by the blues of the Blue Mountains and the reds of the Red Centre.
 I had no idea what I was doing but I loved doing it.
 Time passed, loved ones died, suddenly the past was slipping away and I wanted to explore the places I had lived and experienced, the aesthetics of time and memory.
 This went along with a dedicated exploration of my own genealogical past and the writing of several family-history memoirs some of which will soon be published.

 In the photo here, taken by my father on a day when I wanted nothing to do with fishing, I sit on a pole and stare morosely into Dad’s old German Leica camera.
 I thought I might use this image as the basis for a monochrome self-portrait but that hasn’t happened yet.
 The house in the background was built by my father and uncle in the late 1950s and replaced the original family house which was built from random bits of tin and board in the 1920s.
 This old house and the people it drew together provided the basis for my series Monochrome and Memory.